Gary Morton: Personal life

 After the sale of Desilu to Gulf+Western in 1967, Morton helped Ball form Lucille Ball Productions to allow her to have more of a free hand in television production.
-Morton served as executive producer of Ball's third series Here's Lucy (1968–1974), and was a co-executive producer of her ill-fated 1986 series Life with Lucy.
+Morton served as executive producer of Ball's third series Here's Lucy (1968–1974) and was a co-executive producer of her ill-fated 1986 series Life with Lucy.
 Aside from producing tasks, he warmed up Ball's audiences before her entrance.
 He also played bit parts in Ball's various series and acted occasionally in films.
-He played a fictional borscht belt comedian Sherman Hart in Lenny (1974).
+He played the fictional Borscht Belt comedian Sherman Hart in Lenny (1974).
 On February 15, 1983, Ball and Morton launched a film-and-television partnership with film studio 20th Century-Fox, where Fox gave Ball access to theatrical films, plays, made-for-television movies, a 20-hour mini-series and a sitcom.

-Later life
+Morton was married to Ball until her death in 1989.
 In 1996, Morton married Susie McAllister.
 On March 30, 1999, he died of lung cancer at the age of 74 in Palm Springs, California.